0xProject/0x-monorepo/packages/sra-report/README.md

 This tool allows you to generate reports that detail an endpoint's [standard relayer API HTTP specification](https://github.com/0xProject/standard-relayer-api/blob/master/http/v0.md) compliance.
 The tool will perform a [Postman collection](https://www.getpostman.com/docs/v6/postman/collections/creating_collections) run and either print a report to the console or save it to disk as a json file.
 SRA report can also output a Postman collection file and [Postman environment](https://www.getpostman.com/docs/v6/postman/environments_and_globals/manage_environments) file in order to facilitate replication and debugging of collection runs using the [Postman native app](https://www.getpostman.com/docs/v6/postman/launching_postman/installation_and_updates).

+The tool currently performs the following checks for each endpoint:

+* `application/json` Content-Type header validation
+* JSON schema validation
+* Correct filtering when a query paramater is provided (ex. when querying for a specific maker address, all orders returned have the same maker address that was provided by the query)

+Features to come:

+* Correct sorting (ex. the `/orderbook` endpoint should return orders in order of price)
+* Tests for pagination
+* Tests for the `POST /order` endpoint
+* Tests for failure cases and errors

 ## Installation

 `yarn add -g @0xproject/sra-report`